 Yes, they contain isoflavones, but they are only fed as a small percentage of the total daily diet.
 So actual isoflavone intake is minimal… so negative intakes on fertility are far less likely.

-So when looking at phytoestrogens in feed ingredients you may be using and considering their potential impact on fertility, keep in mind phytoestrogens from different ingredients aren’t the same.
+When looking at phytoestrogens in feed ingredients you may be using and considering their potential impact on fertility, keep in mind phytoestrogens from different ingredients aren’t the same.
 And that the amount of an ingredient you feed per day will affect total phytoestrogen intake.
 And also remember that almost every feedstuff you feed can potentially contain phytoestrogen, even grasses!

 And the tricky thing with forage phytoestrogens is that both the plant variety and the environmental conditions it is grown in will affect its phytoestrogen content.
-For example clover or lucerne that is attacked by aphids will have a higher coumestrol content.
+For example, clover or lucerne that is attacked by aphids will have a higher coumestrol content.
 Or nitrogen deficiency in clover can have double its normal isoflavone content.

 If your mares are experiencing fertility issues it is certainly worth considering phytoestrogens, but as always, look at your basic nutrition first to make sure your mares’ most important nutrient needs are met.

 FeedXL can help you do this!
 (If you’re not yet a member, check out our plans here)

 If you do think phytoestrogens may be to blame, from my reading I would suspect your forages first, especially if you are using clover or lucerne/alfalfa.
 It is highly unlikely other ingredients like soybean or flax that are typically fed in much smaller amounts will be your culprits.